Blog

 sudo snap enable docker

-7. Once your instance is up and running, wait a few minutes for the instance to initialize, then you can SSH to it using a program like Putty.
+2. Once your instance is up and running, wait a few minutes for the instance to initialize, then SSH to it using an SSH client like Putty .

-8. Verify Docker is running using any of the following commands
+3. Verify Docker is running using any of the following commands:

 docker -v